pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Academically, I never talked to professors unless I absolutely had to.
 I remember walking into one professor’s office to hand in a paper.
 He was very old and one of the top scholars in his field.
 As I was leaving, we had this conversation:

-**Professor:** Just wanted to let you know your program scored the best in class.
+**Professor:** Just wanted to let you know your program scored the highest in class.

 **Me(orally):** Oh.